 The basic idea behind Continuity calling is to let you answer/make calls on your Mac even when your iPhone is lying somewhere else.
 You don't have to rush to get that call or get up to make a call anymore.
 But to do all that, you will need to setup the Continuity calling feature on your devices.

-How to Send and Receive Calls from OS X Yosemite:
+How to Make and Receive Calls from OS X Yosemite

 1. The Basic Setup